 Travel time: approx. 250 km / 3.5 hours

-Two nights in a B&B with breakfast in a standard room, County Kerry, Ireland
+Overnight with breakfast in County Kerry, Ireland

 After learning all about the history and culture of the city, today's adventure takes you to Ireland's most beautiful coastal road: Ring of Kerry.
 The 170-kilometer Ring of Kerry takes you past pretty little villages and surprises you with magnificent views over the Atlantic coast.
 No need to rush!
 Stop for short breaks at beautiful viewpoints to take pictures or enjoy the silence of the unspoiled nature.